-The Independent Panel recognised the important contribution wildlife rehabilitators make to protecting native animals.
-The Panel recommended the government continue to improve local wildlife care through strategic partnerships with these wildlife rehabilitation and rescue operators.
+The NSW government recognises the important contribution wildlife rehabilitators make to protecting native animals.
+The government plans to improve local wildlife care through strategic partnerships with these wildlife rehabilitation and rescue operators.
 This new approach will ensure that the sector has consistent training, standards and codes of practice to meet the strong community expectation that sick or injured animals have access to adequate care.

 How do plants and animals become listed as threatened?

 The independent NSW Scientific Committee (to be re-named the NSW Threatened Species Scientific Committee) will continue to determine which species, ecological communities, and key threatening processes will be listed.
 The Committee will also be responsible for conducting periodic reviews to ensure scientific rigour in the listed species and communities.

 The draft Biodiversity Conservation Regulation updates the existing listing criteria to align with the International Union for the Conservation of Nature standards.

 Provisions have been included in the Biodiversity Conservation Act 2016 to support the implementation of an inter-jurisdictional Memorandum of Understanding on a Common Assessment Method for listing nationally threatened species and ecological communities.
 The Common Assessment Method will deliver more consistent lists of threatened entities across Australian jurisdictions and will also reduce duplication of listing efforts across jurisdictions.

 Why does the Biodiversity Conservation Act no longer have a separate category for listing populations?